projectmesa/mesa/docs/tutorials/intro_tutorial.rst

 interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.
-This may not seem important, but scheduling patterns can have an impact on your results [Comer2014]_.
+This may not seem important, but scheduling patterns can have an impact on your results [Comer2014].

 For now, let's use one of the simplest ones: ``RandomActivation``, which activates all the agents once per step, in random order.
-Every agent is expected to have a ``step`` method, which takes a model object as its only argument -- this is the agent's action when it is activated.
-We add an agent to the schedule using the ``add`` method; when we call the schedule's ``step`` method, it shuffles the order of the agents, then activates them all, one at a time.
+Every agent is expected to have a ``step`` method.
+The step method is the action the agent takes when it is activated by the model schedule.
+We add an agent to the schedule using the ``add`` method; when we call the schedule's ``step`` method, the model shuffles the order of the agents, then activates and executes each agent's ``step`` method.

 With that in mind, the model code with the scheduler added looks like
 this: